 Each environment degree program requires a completion of 36 credits as well as a summer internship and a thesis or a capstone project.
 In addition, all joint-degree students are required to attend three weeks of technical skills training before beginning their studies at YSE.
 These are hands-on workshops, offered every August, that teach plant identification, ecosystems management, land measurement, and urban ecosystem analysis.
 Please see Degree Programs at YSE for more information.

 Each school individually admits students in accordance with its own criteria.
 Prospective students may apply to the program prior to matriculation by submitting a separate application to each school during a single admissions cycle.
-For more information on admission, please visit YSE Masters Admissions and the Graduate School of Arts and Sciences.
+For more information on admission, please visit YSE Masters Admissions and Jackson School admissions.

-Students pay tuition for three semesters at YSE, and three semesters at GSAS.
-Fellowships awarded to joint degree students from the Global Affairs program are applied to the semesters in which the student is enrolled through GSAS.
-For information on fellowships offered to Global Affairs students, see Jackson Institute Tuition & Funding.
+Students pay tuition for three semesters at YSE, and three semesters at the Jackson School.
+Fellowships awarded to joint degree students from the Global Affairs program are applied to the semesters in which the student is enrolled through the Jackson School.
+For information on fellowships offered to Global Affairs students, see Jackson School tuition & funding.
 For more information on applying for financial aid at YSE, please see the YSE financial aid website.

 55 Hillhouse Avenue